maxpeng/cmWalk/readme.md

    ```

 - **ignoredDirectories** - A list of ignored directories.

    `sourceDirs` property has higher priority than `ignoredDirs` property.
 If both of `sourceDirs`
    and `ignoredDirs` properties are specified in `cmwalk.json`, `ignoredDirs` property has no effect.

-   To exclude subdirectories for `cmake` build system:
+   An example of excluding subdirectories for searching the source files:

    ```json
    {